Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Strathfield - East recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Strathfield - East has seen approximately 30 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 154 homes were approved, with another 5 approved so far in FY26.
-On average, about 4.5 people moved to the area each year for every dwelling built during this period.
+Between FY-21 and FY-25, around 154 homes were approved, with another 5 approved in FY-26 so far.
+On average, about 4.5 people moved to the area each year for every dwelling built over these five years.

-This demand significantly outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
-New properties are constructed at an average expected cost of $1,223,000, indicating developers' focus on the premium market with high-end developments.
-In FY26, around $570,000 in commercial approvals have been registered, suggesting a predominantly residential focus.
+This significant demand outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
+New properties are constructed at an average expected cost of $1,223,000, indicating a focus on the premium market with high-end developments.
+In FY-26, around $570,000 in commercial approvals have been registered, suggesting a predominantly residential focus.
 Compared to Greater Sydney, Strathfield - East has significantly less development activity, 64.0% below the regional average per person.
-This constrained new construction usually reinforces demand and pricing for existing dwellings.
+This constrained new construction typically reinforces demand and pricing for existing dwellings.

-Similarly, when measured against national averages, Strathfield - East reflects market maturity with possible development constraints.
-New building activity shows 74.0% detached houses and 26.0% medium and high-density housing, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-Interestingly, developers are building more traditional houses than the current mix suggests (27.0% at Census), indicating continued strong demand for family homes.
-With around 596 people per dwelling approval, Strathfield - East reflects a highly mature market.
-Population forecasts indicate Strathfield - East will gain approximately 3,884 residents by 2041.
+Nationally, this activity is also lower, reflecting market maturity and possible development constraints.
+New building activity in Strathfield - East consists of approximately 74.0% detached houses and 26.0% medium to high-density housing, sustaining the area's suburban identity with a concentration of family homes suited for buyers seeking space.
+Interestingly, developers are building more traditional houses than the current mix suggests (27.0% at Census), indicating strong demand for family homes despite density pressures.
+Strathfield - East reflects a highly mature market with around 596 people per dwelling approval.
+Population forecasts indicate that the area will gain approximately 3,884 residents by 2041.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development